 Unlike other social insurance benefits it is not necessary to have a set

 number of PRSI contributions to qualify.
 It is simply necessary to be in

 Civil law claims for damages

-action for damages against your employer.
-The fact that you have received any
+civil actions for damages.
+The fact that you have received any occupational

 compensation.
 When the civil court is assessing damages it must take into

 account any Injury Benefit, Disablement Benefit and Funeral Grant paid.
 Other

 social welfare payments are disregarded.
 However, Illness Benefit and Injury

 Benefit can be taken into account in road traffic accident cases.